-Belt Lipectomy – Circumferential Lift surgery is also know as Body Lift surgery is increasingly more popular given the success of Bariatric or massive weight loss surgery.
+Belt Lipectomy – Circumferential Lift surgery is also know as Body Lift surgery.
+Belt Lipectomy is increasingly more popular given the success of Bariatric or massive weight loss surgery.
 Bariatric surgery is more widely available and is a very effective way of losing excess weight.
 The problem is that massive weight loss is accompanied by excess skin folds.
 This can affect the stomach, buttocks, hips, thighs and arms.

 A standard abdominoplasty may be indicated.
-However, more often than not a circumferential body lift is a better option and allows rejuvenation of the hips and buttocks.
+However, more often than not circumferential body lift surgery is a better option and allows rejuvenation of the hips and buttocks.
 It may be combined with a thighplasty or brachioplasty.
 If you’re considering a abdominoplasty or belt Lipectomy surgery, then your weight should have stabilised, and your nutrition should be optimal.
 If you have co morbidities such as diabetes, these should be well controlled, prior to undergoing any surgery.

 Body Lift surgery is a more extensive and involves positional change on the operating table.
 However, the risks are no more than those of an abdominoplasty.
 If the Body Lift is expertly performed it can counter significant rejuvenation of the buttock region.
 The longer scar around the hips to the lumber area is a trade-off.

 Your doctor may recommend a Body Lift in lieu of an Abdominoplasty.
 He will access your hips and buttocks laxity and may recommend extending the incision around the back to the midline.